Cysharp/R3/README.md

 This means that the issuance of OnNext must always be done on a single thread.
 Also, ReactiveProperty, which corresponds to BehaviorSubject in dotnet/reactive, is not thread-safe itself, so updating the value (set Value or call OnNext) must always be done on a single thread.

 For converting external inputs into Observables, such as with FromEvent, and when the source of input issues in a multi-threaded manner, it is necessary to synchronize using `Synchronize` to construct the correct operator chain.

+Sampling Timing
+---
+The `Sample(TimeSpan)` in dotnet/reactive starts a timer in the background when subscribed to, and uses that interval for filtering.
+Additionally, the timer continues to run in the background indefinitely.

+`ThrottleFirst/Last/FirstLast(TimeSpan)` in R3 behaves differently; the timer is stopped upon subscription and only starts when a value arrives.
+If the timer is stopped at that time, it starts, and then stops the timer after the specified duration.

+Also, overloads that accept an asynchronous function `Func<T, CancellationToken, ValueTask>`, such as `ThrottleFirst/Last/FirstLast`, `Chunk`, `SkipUntil`, `TakeUntil`), behave in such a way that if the asynchronous function is not running when a value arrives, the execution of the asynchronous function begins.

+This change is expected to result in consistent behavior across all operators.

 ObservableCollections
 ---